pyca/pynacl/docs/vectors/sealedbox_vectors.rst

 a prebuilt libsodium library more recent than version 1.0.3 and the corresponding include headers.

-In a unix-like programming environment you shoud then execute:
+In a UNIX-like programming environment you should then execute:

 .. code-block:: bash